utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/returning-structured-results.md

 ## Collapse multiple objects into a single key-value pair

-Create an array of key-value pairs from specific keys and values in an object.
+Add a dot and a key-value pair to an object's name to return an array of key-value pairs composed of values from within the object.

 ### FQL